yimpyomp/DSAT-Trimmer/README.md

 ### Known Issues
 * Final page of template PDF is being included regardless of whether it contains a question answered incorrectly
-* Page detailing missed questions does not include all missed answers in cases with more than 38 missed questions
 * Equations are not rendered in final missed questions page